do4ng/zely/README.md

 ## Features

-- **🚧 Filed-based routing.** Prext.js creates routes automatically with filenames.
+- **🚧 File-based routing.** Prext.js creates routes automatically with filenames.
 - **🚀 Server Reload.** You don't have to restart server to apply changes.
 - **✅ Typescript Supported.**
 - **⚡ Lightning fast.**